Spirituality & Intuition Through Imagination: The Neuroscience of Inner Guidance

 • Blindsight (Blind Sight): Perhaps most fascinating is “Blindsight” (Weiskrantz, 1986).
 People with specific forms of cortical blindness can sometimes navigate a room full of obstacles without “seeing” them.
 Their “behind-the-scenes” system registers visual data and guides their body, even while their conscious mind remains in the dark.

-Imagination: How the Mind Understands the Invisible
+Imagination: How the Human Mind Understands the Invisible

 Intuitive and mediumistic messages rarely arrive as a literal “fact sheet.”
 Instead, the brain relies on imagination as a canvas to display what we might call a Multisensory Mosaic.
 Because intuitive processing often operates faster than language, it communicates through every available sense: